rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 ## Probability (Concepts)

 A core foundation of statistics is probability.
 To make inferences about a large group based on a smaller sample, or to predict future events, or to weigh how much the evidence from messy data supports a theory, we rely on probability.
-This section introduces key concepts from probability: 1) the idea of random variables, 2) relevant details and notation from set theory, 3) the probability axioms.

 <a name="TOC"></a>
 ### Table of contents